Getting SSI for a Child's Sensory Integration Disorder

 • have good health and physical well-being.

-Marked limitation.
-The SSA defines a "marked" limitation as one that interferes seriously with the child's ability to "independently initiate, sustain, or complete activities."
-It also states that a "marked" limitation as "more than moderate" but "less than extreme."
+Social Security defines a "marked" limitation as one that interferes seriously with the child's ability to "independently initiate, sustain, or complete activities."
+A "marked" limitation is "more than moderate" but "less than extreme."

-Extreme limitation.
-The SSA defines an "extreme" limitation as one that interferes very seriously with the child's ability to "independently initiate, sustain, or complete activities."
-(You can read more about these definitions on the SSA's website.)
+Social Security defines an "extreme" limitation as very seriously interfering with the child's ability to independently initiate, sustain, or complete activities.

-To determine the extent of how your child is affected by the SID, the SSA will compare your child's functioning with the specific benchmarks established for an average unimpaired child of the same age.
+To determine how much your child is affected by the SID—the extent of your child's limitations—the SSA will compare your child's functioning with benchmarks established for an average child of the same age who doesn't have a disorder.
 Each "domain" has its own set of benchmarks.

 Examples of How Severe SID Must Be to Get Benefits

-Here are some examples of childhood disability claims based on SID and how the SSA would evaluate them.
+Here are some examples of childhood disability claims based on SID and how Social Security would evaluate them.

-• The claimant was a 12-year-old boy diagnosed with SID.
-Although he was enrolled in an IEP, his educational records indicated that he was of average intelligence and was progressing in his classes.
-His educational records also indicated that he played baseball and had made several friends.
-Additionally, he was enrolled in an OT-SI program and was demonstrating success and significant improvement.
-Accordingly, the SSA would probably determine that the SID caused no more than a "moderate" limitation in any of the domains and deny him benefits.
+Although Nate was enrolled in an IEP, this boy's educational records indicated that he was of average intelligence and was progressing in his classes.
+The boy's educational records also indicated that he played baseball and had made several friends.
+Additionally, he was enrolled in an OT-SI program (sensory integration therapy) and was demonstrating success and significant improvement.

 What Benefits Can a Disabled Child Get?